 Is there a minimal amount of energy necessary to allow for economic development?
 We consider here some bottom-up investigations of energy consumption patterns.
 A first, qualitative consideration would be that households must have access to some forms of energy for cooking food, and depending on the climatic zone, to energy for heating their homes.
-Beyond this 'direct' energy use, there are also 'indirect' needs for energy, e.g. to produce consumer goods or build up infrastructure (such as buildings and roads).
+Beyond this 'direct' energy use, there are also 'indirect' needs for energy, e.g. to produce consumer goods or build up infrastructure (such as buildings and roads), which we will discuss in more detail in section 4 of this paper.